Schematizing the Observer and the Epistemic Content of Theories: The Complexity of the World and the Simplicity of Theory

 My rhetoric may make it sound as though only the realists are subject to my wrath, but that is not so.
 I intend my wrath to be directed as well at all philosophers beholden in any way to something like the standard view, whether of a realist or an anti-realist bent.
 What is this fairyland of formal models that are the semantic tools the instrumentalist uses to make his predictions?
-All those who hew to something like the standard view, no matter how they think of the character of the semantic relations between a theory and the world in detail, have the same general problem: what is the family of formal structures that ``characterizes'' the theory, and how can we grasp them in a comprehensive way?
-That is to say, which formal structures of the theory are even such as to be appropriate to serve as adequate representations of parts of the world, and how can we know this, given our woeful lack of knowledge about the details of the formal structures?
-For not all models in the theory as standardly formulated can designate or represent in a meaningful way all physical systems we naively think they should be able to, though we have no way of determining this in general. \emph{What is the theory?}
+All those who hew to something like the standard view, no matter how they think of the character of the semantic relations between a theory and the world in detail, have the same general problem: what is the family of formal structures that ``characterizes'' the theory, what are the physical systems the theory appropriately and adequately treats, what is the relation between them, and how can we grasp all this in a comprehensive way?\footnote{I characterize my technical notion of ``appropriate and adequate'' in \S\ref{sec:breakdown-regimes} below---for the time being, I use it as a term of art.
+I use `propriety' as the nominal form of `appropriate' when I intend it in this (to be characterized) technical sense.} That is to say, which formal structures of the theory are even such as to be appropriate to serve as adequate representations of parts of the world, and how can we know this, given our woeful lack of knowledge about the details of the formal structures and of the world?
+For not all formal models in the theory can designate or represent in a meaningful way all physical systems we naively think they should be able to, though we have no way of determining this in general. \emph{What is the theory?}